 The show ran into serious trouble in its second season with characters constantly changing motives and personalities, character development going backwards, plots coming out of nowhere, and the show becoming the preachy Public Service Announcement it used to mock.
 Any pretense of realism had disappeared by the end of Season 2-the Glee Club inexplicably went from a broke bunch of misfits in Season 1, which was a huge part of the show's charm, to being able to assemble and perform any musical number instantly, complete with jaw-dropping effects, by the Season 2 finale.

-The decline was much more noticeable in season 3, which had even more egregious examples of Character Derailment with just about every character, Broken Aesops galore and constant RetConning of forgotten plots.
+The decline was much more noticeable in season 3, Broken Aesops galore and constant RetConning of forgotten plots.
 Characters broke up, cheated, and hooked up for no good reason.